-ARTICLE XV ATTENDANCE POLICY
+ARTICLE XVI ATTENDANCE POLICY

-18.1 Attendance Policy

-- 18.11 The College encourages all students to attend class.
-Faculty members are not obligated to provide opportunities for students to make up missed assignments and tests as a result of a student's absence from class.
-Excessive absences from class may result in a grade of F. - 18.12 If a student stops attending class, it is the student's responsibility to withdraw from the class.
-If a student does not attend class and does not withdraw from the class, the student will receive a grade of F in the class. - 18.13 The Victoria College makes no distinction between excused and unexcused absences.
-Therefore, the faculty member may count all absences except when prohibited by State law or statute. - 18.14 Policy Regarding Absences for Military Service - Pursuant to Section 51.9111 of the Texas Education Code, students who are called to active military service and are unable to attend classes or other required activities (i.e. examinations) because of such active service, will be excused for the absences or failure to engage in the required activities.
+- 18.1 Attendance Policy - 18.11 The College encourages all students to attend class.
+Faculty members are not obligated to provide opportunities for students to make up missed assignments and tests as a result of a student's absence from class. - 18.12 If a student stops attending class, it is the student's responsibility to withdraw from the class.
+If a student does not attend class and does not withdraw from the class, the student will receive a grade of F in the class.

+18.14 Policy Regarding Absences for Military Service

+- · Pursuant to Section 51.9111 of the Texas Education Code, students who are called to active military service and are unable to attend classes or other required activities (i.e. examinations) because of such active service, will be excused for the absences or failure to engage in the required activities.
 However, the maximum period for which a student may be excused shall be no more than 25% (twenty-five percent) of the total number of class meetings or the contact-hour equivalent (not including the final examination period) for the specific course or courses in which the student is currently enrolled at the beginning of the period of active military service. - A student will not be excused from classes or required activities under this policy unless the student notifies the Victoria College and his instructor of the active duty and provides a copy of the orders.
-The coursework completed by a student prior to being called to active duty will be retained. - Upon return from active military service, students excused from absences and activities under this policy will be given a copy of the course syllabus or other instructional plan and shall be provided a reasonable time to complete an assignment or take an examination.
+The coursework completed by a student prior to being called to active duty will be retained. - · Upon return from active military service, students excused from absences and activities under this policy will be given a copy of the course syllabus or other instructional plan and shall be provided a reasonable time to complete an assignment or take an examination.
 The time to complete an assignment or take an examination will be determined by the student's instructor.
 However, the period of time provided should be at least a period twice the duration of their leave (i.e. on leave of one week, student will be given two weeks to complete the assignment).
 A student who is excused will not be penalized for the absence as long as the required coursework is completed in the reasonable time determined by the instructor. - Students who feel that this policy has been violated should immediately contact the division dean for the course or courses in which they are enrolled.
 Alleged violations will be resolved in accordance with Part II of the Victoria College Code of Student Conduct.

-ARTICLE XVI FREEDOM OF SPEECH AND ASSEMBLY POLICY
+ARTICLE XVII FREEDOM OF SPEECH AND ASSEMBLY POLICY